moj-analytical-services/platform_user_guidance/git_setup.md

 The steps are as follows:

 1. Create an 'SSH key' within the platform.
-This is an unique code which will be stored in your account and mean you don't need to enter your password when interacting with Github
+This is an unique code which will be stored in your account and mean you don't need to enter your password when interacting with Github]
 2. Register the key with Github.
 3. Configure git to set you username and password

-git config --global user.name 'Your Name' git config --global user.email 'your@email.com'

 ### Step 1 - create an SSH key